SixLabors/docs/articles/imagesharp/thumbnails.md

 - `AutoOrient()` is usually the right first step for user-uploaded photos.
 - `ResizeMode.Max` is for fit-within-box results.
 - `ResizeMode.Crop` is for fixed output dimensions that must be fully filled.
+- Use explicit encoders when thumbnail quality, metadata, color profile behavior, or file size needs to be predictable.

 For more detail on resizing behavior, see [Resizing Images](resize.md).